 Following an absence, a written excuse signed by the parent/guardian or an email to the office from the parent/guardian's email address is required.
+Parents may notify the teacher of a student's absence but must also send a note or email to office staff.
 A student has a maximum of three school days to provide excuse documentation or the absence will automatically be coded as unlawful.
 A doctor's note may be required after three or more successive days or 10 cumulative days of absence.

-- A. UNLAWFUL ABSENCES may receive the following: - a.
-1st Offense Notification to parent from the office documenting the status. - b.
-2nd Offense Notification to parent from the office documenting the status. - c.
-3rd Offense Notification to parent from the office documenting the status. - d.
-4th Offense Notification to parent from the office documenting the status and a School Attendance Improvement Plan developed. - e.
-5th Offense Notification to parent from the office documenting the status. - f.
-6th Offense A truancy citation is filed with the District Magistrate.
-A referral may be made to a community-based program or Lancaster County Children and Youth. - B. LATE/TARDY FOR SCHOOL: If a student arrives after the official start of the school day, he/she is considered tardy.
+- UNLAWFUL ABSENCES may receive the following: - 1st Offense Notification to parent from the office documenting the status. - 2nd Offense Notification to parent from the office documenting the status. - 3rd Offense Notification to parent from the office documenting the status. - 4th Offense Notification to parent from the office documenting the status and School Attendance Improvement Plan creation. - 5th Offense Notification to parent from the office documenting the status. - 6th Offense A truancy citation is filed with the District Magistrate.
+A referral may be made to a community-based program or Lancaster County Children and Youth. - LATE/TARDY FOR SCHOOL: If a student arrives after the official start of the school day, he/she is considered tardy.
 The parent/guardian is required to bring the student to the office and sign in the child for the day.
 The student will receive an admission slip from the office to admit him/her to the classroom.
 Unlawful tardiness will be recorded.
-Unlawful tardies accumulate, with five tardies coded as one unlawful absence. - C. EXCESSIVE ABSENCES: A child is reported as truant if he/she has accrued three or more unlawful absences.
-A child is reported as habitually truant if he/she has accrued six or more unlawful absences. - D. LÉAVING EARLY: When a student is to be dismissed early, the parent/guardian is to submit a note to the office via e-mail or through the classroom teacher, stating the time and reason the child will be leaving school.
-The child is to be picked up in the office and officially signed out for the day.
-Identification of the adult may be required. - E. PARTIAL DAY ABSENCES: Students arriving before 9:20 AM will be coded as tardy.
+Unlawful tardies accumulate, with five tardies coded as one unlawful absence. - EXCESSIVE ABSENCES: A child is reported as truant if he/she has accrued three or more unlawful absences.
+A child is reported as habitually truant if he/she has accrued six or more unlawful absences. - LEAVING EARLY: In order for a student to be dismissed early, the parent/guardian needs to provide notification to the office via e-mail or through a note to the classroom teacher, stating the time and reason the child will be leaving school.
+The child is to be picked up in the office and signed out for the day.
+Identification of the adult may be required. - PARTIAL DAY ABSENCES: Students arriving before 9:20 AM will be coded as tardy.
 Students arriving or leaving between 9:21 AM and 2:20 PM are coded as a half-day absence.
 Students leaving after 2:20 PM are noted as an early exit.